 - Step 4: Document submissions and Visa fees payment:

 Now you need to include all supporting documents with your application.
 Please include medical examination and police certificate documents along with your application.
 Once you have submitted the required documents you need to pay a participation fess of C$ 126 and C$ 100 as work permit holder fees.

 - Step 5: IEC and Work permit assessment:

 During the evaluation of your profile for temporary work permit application, you may be requested for additional documents.
 In case you choose to withdraw your application, this is the last opportunity for you.

 If your application is selected you would be given an official document called “Port Of entry” which is your welcome pass to Canada.

 Processing time for Working Holiday Visa:

 As per Canadian immigration website, it takes about 2-3 months of processing time to process work permit applications.
-This service time is for processing of duly completed applications along with required documentations attachments.
+This service time is for processing of duly completed applications along with required documentations.
 Applications are generally processes on a “first-in, first-out” basis.

-There can be delay in processing times or refusals may occur in case you:
+There can be delay in processing times or even refusal may occur in case you:

-- you don’t provide additional documentation or complete a medical exam as determined by the officer reviewing your application.
+- You don’t provide additional documentation or clear a medical exam as required by the officer.